parameter1/sso/packages/model/README.md

 - this would use an `updateMany` operation

 #### Inversion
-When inversed the relstionsip becomes Many-To-One (N:1)
+When inversed the relationship becomes Many-To-One (N:1)
 - _many_ `Workspaces` have _one_ `Organization`

 ```js